Carindale

 Carindale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Carindale's population, as of August 2025, is approximately 17,446, reflecting a growth of 942 people since the 2021 Census.
-This increase represents a 5.7% rise from the previously reported figure of 16,504.
-The change can be inferred from the estimated resident population of 17,371 in June 2024 and an additional 144 validated new addresses since the Census date.
-This results in a density ratio of approximately 1,710 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Carindale's growth rate of 5.7% since the census places it within 1.5 percentage points of the SA3 area (7.2%), indicating competitive growth fundamentals.
-The primary driver for this population growth was overseas migration, contributing approximately 85.7% of overall population gains during recent periods.
+Carindale's population was approximately 17,452 as of November 2025.
+This figure represents an increase of 948 people since the 2021 Census, which reported a population of 16,504.
+The growth is inferred from ABS data showing an estimated resident population of 17,371 in June 2024 and validated new addresses totalling 146 since the Census date.
+This results in a population density ratio of 1,711 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Carindale's growth rate of 5.7% since the census places it within 1.6 percentage points of the SA3 area (7.3%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 85.7% of overall population gains during recent periods in Carindale.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used.
-These state projections, released in 2023 and based on 2021 data, do not provide age category splits.
-Therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Considering these projected demographic shifts, over this period, a decline in overall population is anticipated.
-According to this methodology, Carindale's population is expected to shrink by 256 persons by 2041.
-However, specific age cohorts are projected to grow, with the 75 to 84 age group anticipating an increase of 723 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Projected demographic shifts indicate a decline in overall population by 256 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 723 people over this period.

 Frequently Asked Questions - Population